Nukesor/MAVE/README.md

 This Software is published under GPL General Public License Version 3.
 For further information check the license.txt or read read the online version under [GPL](http://www.gnu.org/licenses/gpl.txt)

+This Project uses the "Skranji" Font by [Font Diner](www.fontdiner.com), licensed under the SIL Open Font License.
+For further details, see `data/font/OFL.txt`.